 The crypto market’s wild volatility has created many overnight millionaires and opened the door to entirely new business models.
 Like any other business or investment, individuals and businesses owe taxes on these gains or have an opportunity to claim the losses.
 A failure to properly account for these gains can result in steep penalties, interest or worse.

-The good news is that it’s never been easier to properly handle crypto taxes (though it’s still not as easy as it ought to be).
+The good news is that it’s never been easier to properly handle Crypto Taxes and Accounting (though it’s still not as easy as it ought to be).
 Many crypto exchanges provide Form 1099 that contains the tax that you owe, while crypto tax software can help you aggregate transactions across multiple exchanges and even find ways for you to save on your taxes.

 What Are Capital Gains?

 Most traders and investors are familiar with capital gains taxes for stocks.
 If you sell a stock, you owe a tax on the difference between the purchase and sale price (e.g. profit).
 While crypto is often associated with a currency, the IRS treats all crypto as property, which means that all transactions are subject to the capital gains tax—just like stocks.

 There are a few situations where capital gains become tricky:

 - Crypto to crypto trades.
 The conversion of one crypto to another involves the sale of the first crypto and you owe capital gains tax on the U.S. dollar value of the sale.